 Cinemas at the National Science and Media Museum

-The museum complex also includes three cinemas including the UK’s first permanent IMAX cinema, the excellent Pictureville Cinema (which is one of only three cinemas in the world that is set up to show original three-strip 35mm Cinerama prints) and the Cubby Broccoli Cinema.
+The museum complex also includes three cinemas including the UK’s first permanent IMAX cinema, the excellent Pictureville Cinema (one of only three cinemas in the world that is set up to show original three-strip 35mm Cinerama prints) and the Cubby Broccoli Cinema.

 Festivals and temporary exhibitions at the National Science and Media Museum